 While chemotherapy provides some symptom relief in late-stage cancer, it often comes with side effects that need to be controlled with additional medication.

 Radiation uses a powerful beam of energy, similar to that used in X-rays, to target and destroy cancerous cells before and after surgery.
-Radiation treatment commonly occurs alongside chemotherapy.
+Radiation therapy commonly occurs alongside chemotherapy.

 In September of 2012, the U.S. Food and Drug Administration (FDA) approved the drug Stivarga (regorafenib) to treat patients with metastatic, or late-stage, colorectal cancer that doesn’t respond to other types of treatment and has spread to other parts of the body.
 This drug works by blocking enzymes that promote the growth of cancer cells.

 When it’s caught early, colorectal cancer is treatable and often curable.
 With early detection, most people live at least another five years after diagnosis.
 If the cancer doesn’t return in that time, you’re considered cured, especially if you’re in the first three stages of the disease.